Toggle menu

 • Applicants who require a larger property due to being accepted as foster carers.

-What determines my registration date?
+What determines my priority date?

 If you disagree with the band that your application has been placed in, you can ask for a review of the decision by a senior officer.
 You can request a review of the decision within 21 days of the decision date.
 The review will be carried out within 28 days of the appeal being received.